nitish-mca/react-quiz/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It will show random 5 questions with answer options every time and show the score after the completion of the quiz.
+It will also give you play again option and it will display next 5 random question.
+Question are stored in JSON file.

 ## Available Scripts